 - export: Lanczos 2 low-pass sampled with bicubic

-For export, scaling with CUDA is always at maximum quality, regardless of quality settings.
+For export, scaling with CUDA or OpenCL is always at maximum quality, regardless of quality settings.
 (This only applies to scaling done on the GPU.)
-Maximum Render Quality can still make a difference with CUDA-accelerated exports for any parts of the render that are processed on the CPU.
+Maximum Render Quality can still make a difference with GPU-accelerated exports for any parts of the render that are processed on the CPU.
 Over time, we are working on reducing the list of exceptions to what can be processed on the GPU.
 For an example of a limitation that can cause some rendering to fall back to the CPU, see this article: “Maxium dimensions in Premiere Pro CS5″.

 When rendering is done on the CPU with Maximum Render Quality enabled, processing is done in a linear color space (i.e., gamma = 1.0) at 32 bits per channel (bpc), which results in more realistic results, finer gradations in color, and better results for midtones.
-CUDA-accelerated processing is always performed in a 32-bpc linear color space.
+GPU-accelerated processing is always performed in a 32-bpc linear color space.
 To have results match between CPU rendering and GPU rendering, enable Maximum Render Quality.

 Note: There are two places to enable or disable Maxium Render Quality—in the sequence settings and in the export settings.
 The sequence setting only applies to preview renders; the export setting (which defaults to the sequence setting) overrides the sequence setting.